Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems

-\emph{Co-scheduling} is a technique which divides a set of threads into subsets and executes each subset together on one chip of a multicore processor.
-It is frequently used to minimize cache interference between threads.
-Jiang et al. \cite{Jiang} proposed algorithms to find optimal co-schedules for pairs of threads, and also approximation algorithms for co-scheduling larger groups of threads.
-Tian \emph{et al.} \cite{Tian1} also proposed exact and approximation algorithms for co-scheduling on chip multiprocessors with a shared last level cache.
-Zhuralev \emph{et al.} \cite{Zhura} surveyed scheduling techniques for sharing resources in multicores.
-The works on co-scheduling require measuring the performance from running different groups of threads together.
-When co-scheduling large groups, the number of measurements required becomes prohibitive.
-In contrast, we model threads by utility functions, which can be determined by measuring the performance of individual threads instead of groups.
+Our work is related to the \emph{application placement} problem, in which applications with different resource requirements need to be mapped to servers while fulfilling certain quality of service guarantees.
+Urgaokar \emph{et al.} \cite{Urgaokar2} proposed offline and online approximation algorithms for application placement, and the offline algorithm achieves a $\frac{1}{2}$ approximation ratio. \cite{Karve} proposed algorithms to place web applications on servers with the goal of maximizing the amount of demand which can be satisfied.
+They model each thread using a single value corresponding to a fixed amount of allocated resource, instead of a utility function allowing a range of resource allocations as our paper does.